metoppv/improver/doc/source/extended_documentation/regrid/bilinear_land_sea.rst

 Bilinear regridding with land-sea mask awareness
 ################################################

 This subpackage provides a fast and unified implementation of bilinear regridding with land-sea mask awareness.
 It is assumed that the source grid is evenly-spaced in a rectilinear latitude/longitude system.
 The target grid could be rectilinear or curvilinear.
+Regridding a field with land-sea mask awareness means that only land-surface source points are used for regridding at the land-surface target points, and vice versa at the sea-surface target points.

 ********************************
 Calculation steps of Regridding